 daily living.
 He defended his PhD thesis in 2015, supervised by Pr.

 Thesis subject: the role of the relatives and the effect of public policies on the care of dependent elderly persons in France.

 Bontemps is a Director of Research at the Ecole Nationale de

 l'Aviation Civile (ENAC) and at the Toulouse School of Economics (TSE).

-Research themes: economics of health and dependence, economics of the family.
+Research topics: economics of health and dependence, economics of the family.

 |Helen Lim has a PhD in economics from McGill University (Montreal, Canada).
 She has taught at various universities as adjunct lecturer, and is currently a researcher on contract with the University of Lorraine.|

-Roquebert is a doctoral candidate at the Paris School of
+Roquebert is a post-doctoral candidate at the LIRAES, a research

 Wittwer is a Professor of Economics at the University of